There is no free will.

 There are other kinds of beliefs that may blend with mentally formed beliefs.
 It may be that all beliefs are imbued with emotion fixing each belief.
 In-turn mental-emotional beliefs are held in our bodies or brains and as such become part of the physical of somatic systems of our being.
 It is this complex configuration of belief that is transmitted generationally.

 Other adopted beliefs may come from peers who in-turn have learned conscious and unconscious beliefs from their parents and so on…

 Even more insidious than the heritage of belief are habits.
 A habit – Merriam-Webster dictionary defines – “an acquired mode of behavior that has become nearly or completely involuntary”.
 Habits become increasing useful as a shorthand to operating in complex modern, social and technological environments.
 It could be quite easily argued that the learned habit of driving a car with a manual transmission (gearbox) would be cumbersome and unsafe if we had to think of each step to execute the behaviors.
-A habit of blurting-out an opinion besides being impulsive could be evidence of falling victim to slavery thus eradicating free will.
+A habit of blurting-out an opinion besides being impulsive could be evidence of falling victim to a kind of slavery thus eradicating free will.
 Habits of mind are only one kind of habit.
 Somatic memory where all habits are recorded at least partially whether they are deemed good or bad is a repository for habits created in the mind, by emotions and/or in bodily actions.

 Beliefs are both consciousness and unconscious.